staa99/bc-name/README.md

 # BC Name

 An alternative to ENS without the domain names.
-The goal is to integrate with many projects to enable users to easily use names in place of ENS.
+The goal is to integrate with many projects to enable users to send tokens to BC names.

 ## Contract addresses